By: Jay Schmid

 For very wide cracks or joints, the polyurethane expanding foam systems will fill the crack and do so with a fraction of the resin that would be required if epoxy was used.
 When encountering unusual repairs such as cold joint type leaks or honeycombing, expanding polyurethane grouts are the material of choice to be able to attack the hidden unknown of these types of repairs.

-For typical residential applications, either systems can be installed in less than one hour and can be conveniently applied from the inside of the basement.
-This eliminates the need for digging up the outside of the foundation which can be disruptive, time consuming and costly.
+For typical residential applications, either system can be installed in less than one hour and can be conveniently applied from the inside of the basement.
+This eliminates the need for digging up the outside of the foundation which can be disruptive, time-consuming and costly.
 Both resin systems are available in single 10-ounce caulking style cartridges or dual side-by-side cartridges and injected with low-pressure hand dispensing tools.

 The resin will flow into the crack filling from the bottom up and then eventually appear at the next higher port.
 The flow of the injection resin is halted by releasing the pressure on the cartridge.
 Remove the nozzle from the lower port and cap the port.
 Move the cartridge up to the next higher port and resume injecting the resin again.
 Repeat this process until the entire crack is full and resin starts to flow out the top of the crack.